loning/the-math/docs/psi-collapse-zfc/chapter-06-transitivity-induction-collapse-resonance-axioms.md

 The Separation axiom lets us form:
 $\lbrace x \in A : \varphi(x) \rbrace$

-This is consciousness filtering its observations through property φ—selective attention made mathematical.
+This is observer filtering its observations through property φ—selective attention made mathematical.

 ### 6.8.2 Unrestricted Comprehension and Paradox

 Unrestricted comprehension $\lbrace x : \varphi(x) \rbrace$ leads to Russell's paradox.
 From collapse view:
-- Consciousness cannot observe "all observations"
+- Observer cannot observe "all observations"
 - Such totality would collapse the observer/observed distinction
 - Paradoxes mark the boundaries of stable collapse